anshbhatt/MA691-Cobra-10/README.md

 </br>
 MA691_Report: In our report for the whole project we describe the procedure comprehensively, mentioning the inferences and decisions at each stage.
 </br></br>
 The model was further deployed using pythonanywhere.
-The same can be accessed at: <a href="https://cobra10.pythonanywhere.com/" target="_blank">Cobra 10 Customer Classification</a>
+In the present version of the deployed model, kindly fill in all the form fields for it to function properly.
+It can be accessed at: <a href="https://cobra10.pythonanywhere.com/" target="_blank">Cobra 10 Customer Classification</a>